 The Fund's Board of Trustees can change this investment objective without a shareholder vote.

-at least 80% of the Fund's net assets in equity securities of small-capitalization companies.
+- at least 80% of the Fund's net assets in equity securities of large-capitalization companies; and - up to 10% of the Fund's total assets in equity securities of foreign issuers, including ADRs and similar investments.